 Palm Oil Plantations are a controversial issue so well known in today’s society.
 I was aware of the global problem before my trip to Borneo, but after witnessing the destruction first hand, my thoughts have been influenced more than ever.

 Palm Oil is the most consumed vegetable oil across the world.
-It is used in everyday products that I can guarantee you’re using, but simply yet to realise.
-Household products such as toothpaste, shampoo, cosmetics, confectionery and baked goods are prime examples of the ways we are contributing to the destruction and demolition of nature across Asia.
+It is used in everyday products that I can guarantee you’re using; toothpaste, shampoo, cosmetics, confectionery and baked goods are prime examples of the ways we are contributing to the destruction and demolition of nature across Asia.

 This consumer-driven oil is an extreme culprit of habitat degradation, deforestation and unfortunately, global warming.
-It’s also important to note, that these issues are far from minor; they are global problems that are bound to impact the population, the animals and the environment in dramatic ways if they’re refused to be resolved.
+And unfortunately, these issues are far from minor… They are global problems that are bound to impact the population, the animals and the environment in dramatic ways if they’re continuously refused to be resolved.

-The beautiful Malaysian state of Sabah has a dramatic contribution to the amount of Palm Oil consumed across the globe.
-The palm trees used to create the oil in this country are not native; they were imported from South Africa due to the similar climate, but have since turned into a globally consumed product that has taken over the world.
+The beautiful Malaysian state of Sabah is a dramatic contributor to the amount of Palm Oil consumed across the globe.
+The palm trees used to create the oil in this country are not native – they were imported from South Africa due to the similar climate, but have since turned into a globally consumed product that has taken over the world.

 Oil palms produce a fruit that is taken from the tree every 2 weeks.
 The fruit is removed using a sickle knife on a large pole and pulverised into an oil.

-The local animals of Borneo are decreasing at severely alarming rates.
-Their habitat is being lost by the kilometres, the Kinabatangan river is being polluted by sediment and silt, and their beautiful species are going to be endangered before the click our fingers.
+Not to mention that the local animals of Borneo are decreasing at severely alarming rates – the Orangutan population has decreased by over 50% in the last 16 years… Their habitat is being lost by hectares, the Kinabatangan river is being polluted by sediment and silt, and their beautiful species are going to be critically endangered before the click of our fingers.

 Proboscis Monkeys are in sanctuaries to keep their groups alive.
 Orangutans are starving at the loss of their habitat.
-And Pygmy’s are being poisoned for wandering into plantations.
-It’s terribly sad that this issue is all a result of the consumer, you and me.
+And Pygmy’s are being poisoned and killed for wandering into plantations.
+It’s terribly sad that this issue is all a result of the consumer and these corporations.

-If things continue in this destructive manner, the Orang-utan and Pygmy Elephant will be extinct in the next 5-10 years.
+If things continue in such a destructive manner, these animals will be extinct in the next 5-10 years.
 After personally witnessing these beautiful, timid creatures enjoying their life in the wild, I really am struggling to understand the logic behind the constant devastation.

 Whilst on our drive from Kota Kinabalu towards Sandakan, we were warned about the Palm Oil Plantations.
 I was aware that the drive was not going to be the most scenic after a certain point, but what I was faced with was far worse than my expectations.

-I spent the entire journey completely confused by the backbone of the madness.
-The tens of thousands of kilometres now submerged by palms used to be lush, rugged jungle full of wildlife and a world like no other.
+I spent the entire journey completely confused by the backbone of this madness.
+The tens of thousands of kilometres now submerged by palms used to be lush, rugged rainforest full of wildlife and a world like no other.
 Now, there is nothing left but a total man-made mess.

 And that was just the beginning.

 Our cruise down the Kinabatangan river really brought the reality right up to my nose.
-The palms were pushing through the jungle and onto the banks of the river.
-One minute we were stopped on the river looking at families of Macaque, Proboscis Monkeys and a gentle Pygmy Elephant, and a few metres down was the start of a plantation.
+The palms were pushing through the rainforest and onto the banks of the river.
+One minute we were stopped looking at families of Macaque, Proboscis Monkeys and a gentle Pygmy Elephant, and a few metres down was the start of a plantation.

 As heartbreaking as it is, it really made me realise that we – the international buyers – are the entire problem.
 The residents of Borneo merely want to survive, grow their country and live a life worthy of living.